Urban Just Transitions Scans

 Just Transitions Policy and Organization Scans

 The policy scan is complemented by a survey of organizations whose work is related to just transition in Scarborough.
-Through this project, we aim to build an understanding of the current and potential organizational ecologies through which a transformative just transition can be achieved.
+We aim to build an understanding of the current and potential organizational ecosystems through which just transition may be pursued.
+Stay tuned for the publication of our interactive visualizations to help navigate the world of just transition with us!